 Quick picks

-- Best value 40-cup urn: Elite Gourmet CCM040 (40 cups, doubles as a hot water dispenser)
+- Best value 40-cup urn (consistently in stock): Elite Gourmet CCM040 (40 cups, stainless, doubles as a hot water dispenser)

 - Best for 50+ people: Hamilton Beach 45100 (100 cups, drip-free spigot)

-- Best for commercial daily use: Hamilton Beach Commercial HCU040S (40 cups, all-stainless construction)
+- Best for commercial daily use: Hamilton Beach Commercial HCU040S (40 cups, all-stainless, NSF rated)

 If you’ve been shopping for a coffee urn lately and noticed that the Hamilton Beach 40540 BrewStation is suddenly hard to find on Amazon, it’s not just you.
 Hamilton Beach has quietly discontinued the 40540R model.
 Parts retailers list it as obsolete.
 The product page on hamiltonbeach.com is still up for reference, but the unit itself is no longer in production.